apat20/apat20.github.io/_pages/cv.md

 Academic Projects
 ======
 * Visual Odometry using Deep Recurrent Convolutional Neural Networks
+  * Implemented an end-to-end framework for Monocular Visual Odometry using Deep Recurrent Convolutional Neural Networks trained on the KITTI Dataset

 * Transforming Constraint Satisfaction Problems from MiniZinc to QUBO
+  * Implemented a pipeline, in Python, for converting Constraint Satisfaction Problems (CSPs) modelled using MiniZinc into their equivalent Quadratic Unconstrained Binary Optimization (QUBO) formulations.

 * RRT Motion Planner for Differential Drive Robots
+  * Implemented a modified RRT (Rapidly-exploring Random Trees) using bidirectional search trees with node expansion heuristics and region-based sampling of the goal configuration

 Skills
 ======
 * Programming Languages: Python, C++, MATLAB, Prolog